You feel a lot of pressure to get things right, to do more, or to be better.

 About Me

-Hi, I’m Dr. Julie Riendeau, Ph.D., C.Psych., a Clinical and Health Psychologist with doctoral-level training based in Thunder Bay, Ontario.
-I work with adults who experience anxiety, self-criticism, and ongoing internal pressure, which can show up in their mood, sleep, or relationship with food and their body.
+I work with adults who experience anxiety, self-criticism, and ongoing internal pressure, often alongside patterns that feel difficult to shift.
+This can show up in mood, sleep, or in your relationship with food or your body.

 I approach therapy with warmth, curiosity, and respect.
 My work draws on Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), and mindfulness.
-Our work together is flexible and guided by your goals, with a focus on what feels most helpful to you.

 A woman with long dark hair sitting on the floor, smiling, wearing a white blouse and light blue jeans.